CanaryTek/clab-ceph/labs/01_Deploy_Ceph/README.md

 ### Complete stop/start

+If you need to stop the whole cluster, follow this procedure to do a clean shutdown

 #### Stop

   1. Stop the clients from using the RBD images/Rados Gateway on this cluster or any other clients.